dave98/bsale-frontend/README.md

 ## Interaction

 By the moment, there are two possible ways to interact with the application.
-Go for the search button and type something.
+Go for the search button at the header section and type something.
 The application will sent a request to the backend system in order to find products with a name similar to what you wrote.
-The second interaction works with the category bar  located at the "Available Products" section.
+The second interaction works with the category bar  located at the beginning of "Available Products" section.
 Just press a category and the system will send a new request to get all products in that category.

 ## Stay in touch